Business development and innovation: The firm perspective (MSB416)

 Students will be able to:

-- Present and critically assess different scholarly theories and hypotheses, as well as strategy and/or policy statements, related to innovation
+- Present and critically assess different scholarly theories and hypotheses, as well as strategy and/or policy statements, related to sustainable innovation

 - Conduct an analysis of the drivers and/or outcomes of innovation in real firms